crosswire/xiphos/INSTALL.md

 Xiphos for the following platforms:

 - Linux (GNU Makefiles, Ninja)
+- Windows (Cross compiling on Fedora 30 only)

-Should work, but untested:
+Should work, but actually untested:

 - FreeBSD (GNU Makefiles)

-Work in progress:

-- Linux Cross compiling for Windows® (GNU Makefiles, Ninja)

 ### Out-of-source tree builds